-It’s about choosing our thoughts, choosing to reject old stories, choosing to believe in the mystical, choosing to embrace every facet of ourselves (even the gnarly ones we have tried to hide for so long).
-It’s about choosing to trust our intuition and ourselves implicitly.
+It’s about choosing yourself.
+Choosing to reject old stories holding you back, choosing to do what’s best for you, choosing to believe in the mystical, choosing to embrace every facet of yourself (even the gnarly ones you’ve tried to hide for so long).
+It’s about choosing to trust your intuition and yourself implicitly.

 I believe that when we take responsibility for our own well-being in this holistic way, we can get clear on what we really want, feel the way we actually want to feel, and change shit up on a global level.

-What better way to sum up this holistic way of living than to call in the four elements as a checklist of sorts?
+To dive into this holistic way of living, let’s call in the four elements as a checklist of sorts:

-The foods, herbs, and tonics and people you enjoy them with.
-This is about all the things we consume and the rituals surrounding them.
-It’s not just about what you’re eating, but how you’re eating.
+In addition to what we eat, it’s important to think about how we’re eating it.
 Are you slowing down to taste and enjoy your food?
 Are you paying attention to your body’s natural rhythms (and the rhythms of the planet) and eating when and what feels good to you and your body?

 Witchy Wellness is never about dieting or restricting your eating, but rather adding things in that make you feel good.
 It’s about trusting what your body wants and honoring that — whatever it may be.
 It’s about thinking for yourself instead of what the diet and health industry (and society at large) wants you to think.
-If you’re a witch, you’re a bad bitch who won’t be told what to do anyway, right?
+This is called intuitive eating and it’s an excellent place to start tuning into your intuition.